Can I have another Working Holiday?

 A second participation with the same citizenship

-Second Working Holiday with the same passport
+Second Working Holiday with the same citizenship passport

 Very few of the IEC countries allow a second Working Holiday.
 Enter your country >> here << to read the requirements.
 Italy, United Kingdom, Croatia and Chile are among those few countries.

-Another IEC category with the same passport
+Another IEC category with the same citizenship passport

 Some countries offer other IEC categories, like the Young Professional work permit, which is a closed work permit in a skilled job in TEER 0-3.
 It means that you are tied to that employer and cannot switch jobs.
-Please enter the country >>here<< to find out if your country offers another IEC category.
+Enter the country >>here<< to find out if your country offers another IEC category. >> Here is an overview of all IEC countries and their categories. <<

 The waiting period starts after your first IEC work permit expires.
-If you apply before the waiting period ends, your application will be refused.

 Option 2: